oracle-quickstart/oci-hpc/README.md

 **Using an existing VCN**

 This implementation uses Private DNS view.
-When using an existing VCN, make sure you have a private zone with <cluster-name>.local.
-You also must have the correct DCHP options created set to `Internet and VCN Resolver`, `Custom Search Domain` with the search domain corresponding to `<cluster-name>.local`.
+When using an existing VCN, make sure you have a private zone with `<cluster-name>.local`.
+You also must create the correct DCHP options set to `Internet and VCN Resolver`, `Custom Search Domain` with the search domain corresponding to `<cluster-name>.local`.
 Finally, the DHCP options of the different subnets must be set to the newly created DCHP options and not "Default DHCP Options..."

 > [!WARNING]
 > If the DHCP options and the private zone are not set properly, the deployment will fail.
 Make sure they exist or do not use an existing VCN and deploy a new one with this stack.